OMG! Squee! T -19 days and counting until we all go wild at #LoveGoneWild #RWAus17 and… well, I’m just a little bit excited.

 *Except the loo.
 Pitching in the loo is the poo.

-10. Find your tribe, love them hard
+10. Find your people, love them hard

 At the 2015 conference, on the last day, I found myself sitting at a table with a bunch of women I’d met at various times over the weekend.
-These ladies are now my tribe.
+These ladies are now my people.
 We all write within different sub-genres of romance and live up and down the eastern seaboard.
 We’re all at different stages in life and on our journey to publication.
 But we’re besties.
-They’re my tribe (and if you don’t find us at conference, you can come hang out with us at lovesabre.com).
+They’re my people (and if you don’t find us at conference, you can come hang out with us at lovesabre.com).